 There an Indian husband and wife held court, she dramatically pouring warm milked tea into chai glasses, he flipping half-toasted naan into the air.
 The mid-morning regulars included a trio of monks often engrossed in animated conversation and an assortment of backpackers.
 I’d take my regular perch against the patio’s back wall bench and watch the tableau set out before me.
 About 10 a.m., the sun would have just risen high enough behind the shed to hit the window glass over my head.
 A virtual spotlight, it bounced off the hard surface to cast a glow on all before me; the tea drinkers in front with the open kitchen behind them, a perfectly lighted stage set.
 To coin a phrase, it was “‘straight out of central casting.”
 No tea drinking experience before or since has compared.
 The photos tell the story.

-Once home, I kept the memory of my favorite café alive with afternoon chai breaks.
+Once home, I keep the memory of my favorite café alive with afternoon chai breaks.
 Searching the internet, I came across many recipes and settled on this one from Mother Earth Living.
 Here’s the recipe for basic black chai by Vicki Mattern, also available at: http://www.motherearthliving.com/cooking-methods/make-chai-basic-black-chai.aspx

 Experiment by adding fennel seeds, coriander seeds, nutmeg, star anise, and lemon or orange peel to create your own favorite blend.
 Serves 2